objectiv/objectiv.io/docs/docs/open-model-hub.md

 ## Stacking models
 Each model can run before or after any of the available other models.
 This allows you stack them for your analysis and further ML.

+## Export to BI
+Once you are done building a model, you can export to your favorite open-source BI tool with a single command.
+Right now, we support [Lightdash](https://www.lightdash.com/), with more to come.

 If you have any questions or feedback, please [join us on Slack](https://join.slack.com/t/objectiv-io/shared_invite/zt-u6xma89w-DLDvOB7pQer5QUs5B_~5pg).